 The bet of her resilience to stand up.

 "Good to know you remember," the child Demon said.
 "Yeah, it was me.
 I wanted to see if you could pull through, and now that you have, you're qualified alright."

 "Qualified for what?"
 Emma asked, feeling her sides.
 It was a shock to her that she cannot feel the impaling wounds she received from Lewis.
 Did this demon heal her?
 Or was all this a dream?
 Everything seemed very real though, even for the unreal scenery she was in the middle of.

 "To participate in a competition for a wish."

-Her look of absolute bemusement, the child demon elaborated.
+At her look of absolute bemusement, the child demon elaborated.
 "Let me explain, starting from the beginning..."

 Beyond space, time, and reality, a contest between people from several worlds is in the making.
-There are infinite worlds beyond this one, worlds of its own history, laws, individuals, and even Gods.
+There are infinite worlds beyond this one, worlds of its own history, laws, people, and even Gods.
 Each of these worlds is set in its own universe, with its own set of rules and lore.

-And the prize for whoever wins this competition; a wish powerful enough to change the world, to have anyone's one desire be granted.
+And the prize for whoever wins this competition; a wish powerful enough to change the world, to have anyone's desire be granted.